msheliga1/uriHW12SQLEmpTracker/README.md

 [Link to Acceptance Criteria ](#acceptance-criteria)

 ## Project Goals
-Use node, inquirer and Object Oriented Inherited classes  to create an SVG log usingn answers to inquirer prompts.
+Use node, inquirer and SQL to create an 3 table employee-role-department database.

 ========================================================
 ## Technical Project Details